In this comparison, I uncover the similarities and differences between two of the top premium cookware brands: All-Clad and Viking.

 All-Clad cookware is made in the United States, from raw materials to craftsmanship.
 The cookware is fashioned with American steel and still made in Canonsburg, Pennsylvania; its original home for more than five decades.

-Viking 5-ply Professional and 3-Ply collections are handcrafted in the United States, but the 3-Ply Contemporary and Hard Stainless lines are made in China.
+The Viking 5-ply Professional collection is handcrafted in the United States, but the others are made in China.

 Cookware sourced and made in the United States assures the quality and consistency of the products, but it also demands a higher price tag.
-So, expect to pay more if you’re thinking about buying an All-Clad collection or the Viking Professional 5-Ply or 3-Ply collections.
+So, expect to pay more if you’re thinking about buying an All-Clad collection or the Viking Professional 5-Ply collection.

 All-Clad stainless steel collections are oven and broiler safe up to 600 degrees Fahrenheit, excluding the lids.
 Viking stainless steel collections are oven, grill, and broiler safe up to 600 degrees, including the stainless steel lids.
 The tempered glass lids are oven safe up to 400.